msir3316/PokerPlayerMod/README.md

 # Compatibility
 Unlike most Slay the Spire mods, The Poker Player is not intended to be used with any other mods.
 Sine the majority of cards are not played in a traditional way, many relics/cards/etc added by mods will be played much differently with this character.
 Similarly, playing with Custom Mods are not intended.

-To play with this mod only, only check BaseMod, StSLib and The Card Player and run in the Mod The Spire menu.
+To play with this mod only, only check BaseMod, StSLib and The Poker Player and run in the Mod The Spire menu.

 However, nothing stops you from trying this mod with others.
 Just keep in mind that I'm not going to change any cross-mod interactions other than crash or softlock issues.